Book Launch at Tintagel – March 2024

 Speaking about my journey and the books I have published flows easily, as I do not see it as a formal talk, it feels more like an informal ‘chat’, encouraging the group to ask questions and make comments whenever they wish.

-Cassandra sat nearby and said that I did splendidly and that she is proud of me.
+Cassandra sat nearby and said I did splendidly and she is proud of me.
 I am grateful for her constant support throughout the last fifteen years.

 After a wonderful afternoon, Blake and Wycke wined and dined Cassandra and I at the Tintagel Brewery Bistro.
 An evening full of fun and intriguing conversation.